slipmatio/slipmatio/README.md

-# slipmatio
+# Slipmat.io Development

-Public repository for issues and development
+This is our public repository for issues and development.